 - Modern Slavery – Privacy, security and trust implications: Exploring the issues of data management in the context of modern slavery, across various stakeholders.
 A project collaboration with the Alan Turing Institute.

-- Microsoft Cloud Computing Research Centre (MCCRC): A collaborative project with the QMUL Centre for Commercial Law Studies to perform a tech-legal analysis of issues at the intersection of cutting-edge technology and law.
-For details see here.
+- Microsoft Cloud Computing Research Centre (MCCRC): A collaborative project with the QMUL Centre for Commercial Law Studies to perform a tech-legal analysis of issues at the intersection of cutting-edge technology and law [website].
 Funded by Microsoft.

 - Contextual fairness in ML: Exploring context-aware approaches to issues of fairness in machine learning systems.
 Funded by Aviva.

-- Trust & Technology Initiative: A separate but related initiative involving members of the team that works to foster interdisciplinary research on trust & distrust regarding emerging technology.
-For details see here.
+- Trust & Technology Initiative: A separate but related initiative involving members of the team that works to foster interdisciplinary research on trust & distrust regarding emerging technology [website].
 Funded by the University of Cambridge.

 Teaching